codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 If you have multiple runtime environments, select the one to use as the default environment.
 The default runtime environment is used for all pipelines in the account.

-* In the Runtime Environments page, click the context menu of the runtime to set as the default.
+* From the list of [Runtime Environments](https://g.codefresh.io/account-admin/account-conf/runtime-environments){:target="\_blank"}, click the context menu of the runtime to set as the default.
 * Select **Set as Default**.

 ###  Override default runtime environment for a pipeline
-You can override the default runtime environment for a specific pipeline through the pipeline's [settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/).
+Override the default runtime environment for a specific pipeline through the pipeline's [settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/).

 {% include image.html